Alcohol (BAC, Gender, etc)

 Body parts do not seem to work together.
 Speech may be slurred.
 Performing any task that requires the use of hands and feet is difficult.
 Walking without stumbling also is difficult.
 (BAC: 0.10-0.11 percent).

 At this level, a coma or deep sleep is not unusual.
 If there is enough alcohol in the stomach when the person passes out, the blood-alcohol level will continue to rise.
-If the BAC reaches 0.40 percent, the person will be in a deep coma and near death.
+If the BAC reaches 0.40 percent, the person may fall into a deep coma and die.

 Elimination of Alcohol

-Once alcohol reaches the bloodstream, the body immediately goes about removing it.
+Once alcohol reaches the bloodstream, the body immediately begins to eliminate it.
 It does so in three ways:

 - Oxidation.
 The majority of alcohol (90 percent) is removed by the liver as it burns up the alcohol through a process called oxidation.